-The next stop is Jokhang Temple, the most scared place is all of Tibetan Buddhism.
+The next stop is the Jokhang Temple, the most sacred place in all of Tibetan Buddhism.
 It was built during the 7th century and located at the heart of old town in Lhasa.

 In the morning depart Lhasa and start to the drive towards Shigatse.

-Yamdrok tso is the one of the three scared lakes in Tibet, it appears like jasper in a dark blue color.
-It takes about half an hour driving along the lake shore to the nearest town.
+Stop to visit Yamdrok Tso Lake, which is one of the three sacred lakes in Tibet, it appears like jasper in a dark blue color.
+It takes about half an hour driving along the lakeshore to the nearest town.

 In Gyantse, you will visit the famous Gyantse Kumbum, which is one of the most stunning architectural wonders in Tibet.
 A kumbum is a type of Tibetan chapel, and Gyantse's boasts multiple levels and 108 small chapel rooms.

-Then you will visit Rongbuk Monastery, it is the highest monastery in Tibet and is functioning with both monks and nuns.
+Enjoy the splendid sunset at E.B.C, you will also visit Rongbuk Monastery, it is the highest monastery in Tibet and is functioning with both monks and nuns.
 You can visit and see the workings of the monastery.